jennomics/WorkflowPaper/Data Submission.md

 Click on the New Submission button at the top Submitter
 -fill in your own information

-General Info
+**General Info**

 + BioProject-_Yes_, add the BioProject identification sequence (from the BioProject submission, starts with PRJNA)
 + Biosample-_No_
-	+ Release date-Optional but we recommend “_Release immediately following curation_” -Don’t check the box stating, “Genome assembly structured comment is in the contig .sq file”
++ Release date-Optional but we recommend “_Release immediately following curation_”

+Don’t check the box stating, “Genome assembly structured comment is in the contig .sq file”

 + Assembly Method-Choose _other_, fill in the blank with A5 Assembly Pipeline (version can be found in the asssembly_stats.csv file)
 + Version or date program was run – _SAMPLE HERE_
 + Assembly name – give your assembly an appropriate name
 + Genome coverage- this is provided in the output from A5
 + Sequencing technology – _Illumina_ (Miseq or HiSeq)
 + Is this the full representation of the genome? _Yes_
 + Is this the final version? _Yes_
 + Do you intend to annotate this version? _No_
 + Is it a part of a multiisolate project? _No_
 + Is it a de novo assembly? _Yes_
 + Is it an update of existing submission?
 For most projects the answer to this will be _no_
 + BioSample Type: _Microbe_

-+ BioSample attributes
+BioSample attributes

 + Sample Name
 + Organism
 + Strain
 + Collection date
 + Geographic location
 + Isolation source
 + Files
 + Select _We have files for traditional split contigs OR gapped sequences_
 + Select _AS.1 (.sqn)___ and upload your .sqn file